KarolinaGa/How_to_Start_a_Podcast/Preparations.md

 # Preperations

-Once you've decided on the genre and format, it’s time to prepare for your first recording.
+Once you've decided on the [genre and format](Index.md) , it’s time to prepare for your first recording.

 Follow these steps to make sure it goes smoothly: